Setting Up Alerts for All SQL Server Agent Jobs

 3 | Always |

-In addition to setting an email alert you have also have the ability to send alerts via netsend and pager.
+In addition to setting an email alert you can also send alerts via netsend and pager.
 Here are the options to use, they also use the same values as in the table above:

 - @notify_level_email (you must also set @notify_email_operator_name)